shekhargulati/git-the-missing-tutorial/README.md

 ### git init

-To make any repository a Git managed repository, you will type the following command.
+To make any repository a Git managed repository, you can type the following command.
 These commands should be typed from inside the `git-playground` directory.

 ```bash
 $ git init